Birmingham’s Squash Commonwealth legacy

 Asma Ajaz-Ali

-Asma (left in red) with her team (Credit: England)
+Asma (left in red) with her team (Credit: England Squash)

 With funding from Sport England in the spring of the preceding year, Asma’s remit was set with a clear mission: to foster a lasting legacy for squash and raise awareness of the sport among new and diverse audiences.
 The initiative was born out of the realisation that ethnically diverse communities held a strong affinity for squash but had a considerably low rate of participation, due to a variety of reasons.